adilkhan510/framer-animations/README.md

 ## About

-- I am a huge fan of framer-motion and this repository contains a animations inspired by websites such as phantom https://phantom.app/ and more.
+- I am a huge fan of framer-motion and this repository contains animations inspired by websites such as phantom https://phantom.app/ and more.
 This is work in progress and overtime I will be adding more animations here.

+### Work in progress